Paper Piecing Quilts Resource Library

 The supplies for FPP are a bit different than for EPP since it is a different method.
+For a more detailed look at FPP check out THIS post.
 Here are the things you need for FPP:

 - Paper – I use these Quilt Sheets in lieu of actual paper but it is the same idea.
 You can totally just use printer paper but these quilting sheets are a bit more user friendly!
 Some people also use freezer paper for their FPP patterns.
 Freezer paper can be pressed to the fabric which helps keep it in place when sewing.
 It is then easily peeled off once sewing is complete.